timnew/timnew.github.com/source/_posts/2014-05-26-create-shortcut-for-your-project-mingle-with-alfred.md

----
 layout: post
-title: "Create shortcut for your project Mingle with Alfred"
+title: Create shortcut for your project Mingle with Alfred
-description: ""
-date: 2014-05-26 18:06
 comments: true
-categories:
-category: alfred
+categories: alfred
 tags:
   - mingle
   - Alfred
   - custom search
   - shortcut
-sharing: true
-footer: false
-published: true
+date: 2014-05-26 08:00:00
 ---
 A few days ago, I post a blog([Create shortcut for your project Mingle with Chrome OmniBox](/blog/2014/05/09/create-shortcut-for-your-project-mingle-with-chrome-omnibox)) about that we can access specific Mingle story card directly from Chrome "OmniBox".
 The shortcut is created by registering Mingle search as custom search in Chrome.

 Today I found applying the same trick to launch apps, we can have one step further.
 In Mac OS, almost all the launcher apps support custom search, such as [Aflred](http://www.alfredapp.com/), [QuickSilver](http://qsapp.com/), [Launcher](http://www.nulana.com/launcher).
 Even in Windows, we also have [Launchy](http://www.launchy.net/).
 For Linux, I believe there should be similar stuff.
 So the trick is environment independent.